CatStrain/Cat_skin/README.md

 <Amplifier_band_0219_single_16.ino> + <Amplifier_band_0208_biped.ino> are for single leg and biped legs (skin version and band version)

-For experiment and testing, please check the <code> folder
+For experiment and testing, please check the 'code' folder